Hazardous Waste Management Authorization - Process, Fees, Docs

 These include form I application, consent to establish CTE and consent to operate CTO and environmental clearance EC site plans among others, ownership or lease for the site, emergency management plans and insurance policies and registration papers of the company.

-Hazardous Waste Management Authorization in Other States
+Why is Hazardous Waste Management Authorization especially important for industries in Maharashtra?